k00kSec/k00kSec.github.io/readme.md

-This is a work in progress for a kind of blog
+Welcome to a repository for a bl0g